-Recognizing the power of food as fuel, nutrition Expert Lindsey Kane values the true reason of why we eat to nourish our bodies.
-This mindset allows her to share these game-changing life lessons in how we can all approach goal setting, habit formation, and pursuing a healthy lifestyle.
+Many athletes recognize the power of food as fuel, and value the true reason of why we eat to nourish our bodies.
+Adopt a mindset that will help you approach goal setting, habit formation, and pursuing a healthy lifestyle.

 Put it into practice: Before anything, take a moment to self reflect.
 What are some of your most important values and ambitions?
 How will achieving optimal health support you in achieving your life’s ambitions?
 Whatever the link is, that is your “why.”